DIYmasks/diymasks.github.io/index.md

 - it should cover your **nose** and **mouth**
 - your hands should be clean when you put it on and remove it (remember: your hands need to be clean to touch your face)
 - you should prevent the outside of the mask from touching your face (remember: if the mask prevented any infected droplets from getting into your mouth/nose, they will be right there *on the mask*.
 You don't want to rub them on your face)
 - different type of masks have different durability.
+Some can be reused, some can be washed.
+In general, if the mask is damp, it needs to dry before you can reuse it.
+If the mask has holes or is falling apart, it should be discarded.
+If your mask is reusable, to avoid being infected by the particles it may have collected, you can store it in a safe place (e.g.: a plastic bag) for 4 days before taking it out and letting it dry.

 The images below are from the World Health Organization [website](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/advice-for-public/when-and-how-to-use-masks).
 We amended them (and omitted one) in line with our advice to reuse masks.